What Are White Blood Cells?

 control the body's immune response.

 Eosinophils.
-They attack and kill parasites, destroy cancer cells, and help with allergic responses.
+They attack and kill parasites and cancer cells, and help with allergic responses.

 Problems affecting white blood cells

-Your white blood cell count can be low for a number of reasons—when something is destroying
+Your white blood cell count can be low for a number of reasons.
+This includes when

-Your healthcare provider can see whether your white blood cell count is normal through
+Your healthcare provider can do a blood test to see whether your white blood cell

-A number of diseases and conditions may influence white blood cell levels:
+A number of diseases and conditions may affect white blood cell levels:

-Weakened immune system.
-This is often caused by illnesses such as HIV/AIDS or by treatments related to cancer.
+Weak immune system.
+This is often caused by illnesses such as HIV/AIDS or by cancer treatment.
+Cancer

-Cancer treatments such as chemotherapy or radiation therapy can destroy white blood
+treatments such as chemotherapy or radiation therapy can destroy white blood cells

 Infection.
-A higher-than-normal white blood cell count usually indicates some type of infection—white
+A higher-than-normal white blood cell count usually means you have some type of infection.

-blood cells are multiplying to destroy an enemy, such as bacteria or a virus.
+White blood cells are multiplying to destroy the bacteria or virus.